 Trying to shop in a maze of “clean products”- and having to guess if they’re actually clean- is time-consuming and expensive.
 Today, I’m sharing a list of my favorite non-toxic skincare, along with some other safe options that score low on the EWG scale.

 Here is the fabulous news.
 There are a TON of fertility-safe and pregnancy-safe skincare options.
 YAY!!
 There are also quite a bit of fertility and pregnancy-safe makeup brands.
+AND there are plenty of nontoxic skincare options for everyone!

 How are you to figure out if a product is safe or not?
 AND how are you to avoid spending thousands of dollars trying product after product to see if it actually works?